-Four discretisations of the vorticity term (In\dynvor\xxx=true) are available: conserving potential enstrophy of horizontally non-divergent flow (ENS scheme); conserving horizontal kinetic energy (ENE scheme); conserving potential enstrophy for the relative vorticity term and horizontal kinetic energy for the planetary vorticity term (MIX scheme); or conserving both the potential enstrophy of horizontally non-divergent flow and horizontal kinetic energy (ENE scheme) (see Appendix ??).
+Four discretisations of the vorticity term (ln\dynvor\xxx=true) are available: conserving potential enstrophy of horizontally non-divergent flow (ENS scheme); conserving horizontal kinetic energy (ENE scheme); conserving potential enstrophy for the relative vorticity term and horizontal kinetic energy for the planetary vorticity term (MIX scheme); or conserving both the potential enstrophy of horizontally non-divergent flow and horizontal kinetic energy (EEN scheme) (see Appendix ??).
+In the case of ENS, ENE or MIX schemes the land sea mask may be slightly modified to ensure the consistency of vorticity term with analytical equations ( $ln\dynvor\con$ =true).
 The vorticity terms are all computed in dedicated routines that can be found in the dynvor.F90 module.